samskol/School/README.md

 # School
-Interesting/somewhat random assignments and projects I worked on from college.
+Old assignments and projects I worked on from college.